salsa-solutions/.github/profile/README.md

 or features.
 That's why we offer a unique pay-as-you-go model, where you only pay for the products and features that you need.

-Currently, we are offering a scheduling program called C.R.A.P, which is designed to help businesses manage their schedules efficiently.
+Currently, we are offering a scheduling program called Mambo, which is designed to help businesses manage their schedules efficiently.
 Additionally, we are developing more products, such as inventory management, that will assist businesses in optimizing their operations.
 We are committed to providing high-quality products that meet the unique